Holothuroid/Covella/README.md

     val germanFormat = df"$d.$m.$y"

-This string interpolation provides a DateFormat of 'dd.mm.yyyy' complete with formatter and parsers.
+This string interpolation provides a DateFormat of 'dd.mm.yyyy' complete with formatter and parser.
 You can then use `Calendar::parse` and `Datum::format` with the DateFormat in implicit scope.